-The Crescent Aqueduct, or Lower Mohawk River Aqueduct, crossed the Mohawk River 12 miles down stream from the Rexford Aqueduct, from the north side of the river (west end) to the south side of the river (east end).
-It was built of random ashlar masonry, probably limestone, and consisted of 25 masonry arches to support the towpath.
+The Crescent Aqueduct, or Lower Mohawk River Aqueduct, crossed the Mohawk River 12 miles downstream from the Rexford Aqueduct, from the north side of the river (west end) to the south side of the river (east end).
+The aqueduct was built in 1842 of random ashlar masonry, probably limestone.
+Its length was 1137 feet, with 25 masonry arches to support the towpath.

 At present, only a few stones at each end of the Crescent Aqueduct remain.
 Below are some photographs of the remains of the Crescent Aqueduct taken in Spring 2006 by Howard Ohlhous.
 Click on the image below to see the full-size version.